johnsosc/626finalproj/README.md

 49:Brooklyn-Clinton Hill|262:Manhattan-Yorkville East
 92:Queens-Flushing|113:Manhattan-Greenwich Village North

-The map below represents the list above.
+The map below represents the active list above.
 The plots represent 75% of overall data.
-It is evident that the range of the green taxi is a lot wider than the yellow taxi.
+It is apparent that the green taxi service range is more comprehensive than the yellow taxi service.
-Yellow taxi service appears to be a predominantly Manhattan based service, while the green taxi has further range in other buroughs.
+The Yellow taxi service appears to be a predominantly Manhattan based service (with the exception of LaGuardia Airport), while the green taxi service expands to the other NYC buroughs.

 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/TopTrips.png)